trottdeaje/fullstack-full-time/class-contents/mod-1-mastering-the-browser/02-javascript-jquery/deliverables/hmwk-2-time-from-now-calculator.md

             - Inside of `div#inner-container`, create 2 divs with ids: `#inputs-container` and `#local-time-container`.
                 - The `#inputs-container` div will hold the `Time from now` title and the form with your hours and minutes inputs (`#input-hours` and `#input-mins` respectively), the calculate button, and the jQuery dynamically calculated time-from-now results
+                    - Remember to give ids to your calculate button and the div in which you want to put the dynamically calculated time-from-now results so that you can use jQuery to select them.

                 - The `#local-time-container` div will hold the user's current local time dynamically calculated using jQuery